HISTORY

 2008

+DIANA was born by initiative of Professor Emeritus Giancarlo Genta, with the ambitious goal to compete for the Google Lunar X-Prize together with Team Italia.
 AMALIA is an advanced lunar exploration vehicle.
-It was initially created for the national project AMALIA, with the ambitious goal of participating in the Google Lunar X-Prize competition.
 AMALIA represents a significant achievement in space robotics, featuring cutting-edge technology and robust design to withstand the challenging lunar environment.
-Equipped with various instruments and mobility systems, AMALIA can traverse the lunar surface, collect data, and perform experiments..
+Equipped with various instruments and mobility systems, AMALIA can traverse the lunar surface, collect data, and perform experiments, surviving on the harsh moon surface for two weeks.

 The AMALIA project continues